JasonComo/event-planner/README.md

 - Signup/Login/Logout: Allows users to register for an account with a username, first and last name, and password.
 - Event Creation/Deletion: Users can create an event with a title, location, date, time, and description.
 They can also invite guests from their friend list.
 In addition, they can delete their own event.
 - Event Editing/: Users can completely modify their own event, including the list of invitees and attending guests.
+- Chat Capability: Each event has a group chat, where all attending users can communicate with one another.
 - Friend List Management: Users can add and remove friends, as well as cancel pending friend requests.

 ## Installation